zeeshanmcp12/gcp/notes.md

 Two important terms

+- Security of the Cloud - Cloud PRovider
+- Security in the Cloud - Customer

 - Security of the Cloud - These measures comes under GCP's responsibility
   - Physical security of data center
   - Global network